Nubca/nvim-flake/README.md

+# THE BELOW IS UNCHANGED FROM ORIGINAL FORK

 # Finally
 After much struggling I've figured out how to make a neovim flake which works how I want it too